Female poses – 9 expert posing tips for photographing women

 8. Head angles of posing for women

-Now here’s the really exciting part about posing for portrait photography.
+This is the really exciting part about posing women for portrait photography.

-Just the slightest adjustment to the angle of her head changes everything.
+Just the slightest adjustment to the angle of a woman’s head in posing changes everything.
 You can cycle through several different looks with the smallest of head movements while holding the same pose.
-So I love playing with head tilts.
+So I love playing with head tilts in poses.

-• For photos with attitude that scream confidence, direct her to tilt her head back slightly and quite literally “look down her nose” to camera.
+• For photos with attitude that scream confidence, direct a female subject to tilt her head back slightly and quite literally “look down her nose” to camera.
 If she has a beautiful jawline, it’s even better.

 • Tilting her head slightly so that her ear closest to camera is closer to her shoulder creates a questioning look that invites the viewer in.

-• Tilting the other way, so that her ear furthest from camera moves closer to her far shoulder, creates an engaging look if the chin is tilted down (like the main photo to this tutorial) or challenging if the chin is tilted up.
+• Tilting the other way, so that her ear furthest from camera moves closer to her far shoulder, creates an engaging look if the chin is tilted down (like the main photo to this posing guide) or challenging if the chin is tilted up.

 Do you see how the angle of the head makes such a difference to the feeling of an image with photo poses for women?